Gyomiel/Gyomiel/README.md

 <br/>

-🪼 Currently working as a **back-end developer specializing in PHP**!
+🪼 Currently working as a **back-end developer specializing in PHP and Python**!

 🐚 Please, feel free to reach me anytime at marta@martadlrdev.com.